MicrosoftDocs/VBA-Docs/powerpoint/How-to/work-with-partial-documents.md

     Exit Sub
 eh:
     If Err.Number = -2147188128 Then
-        MsgBox "Cannot copy because the presentation is not fully downloaded" Else
+        MsgBox "Cannot copy because the presentation is not fully downloaded."
+    Else
-        MsgBox "Failed due to reason other than incomplete parts: " & Err.Description End If
+        MsgBox "Failure is due to a reason other than incomplete download: " & Err.Description.
+    End If
     Debug.Print Err.Number, Err.Description
 End Sub